dostavro/omf_sfa/lib/omf-sfa/am/am-rest/REST_API.md

 Objective
 =========

-This is the reference document for the REST API and resources provided by NITOS testbed.
-This REST API can be used by developers who need access to NITOS testbed resources with other standalone or web applications, and administrators who want to script interactions with the NITOS servers.
+This is the reference document for the REST API provided by NITOS Broker.
+This REST API can be used by developers who need access to NITOS Broker inventory with other standalone or web applications, and administrators who want to script interactions with the NITOS servers.
+At the moment Resource Discovery and Resource Reservation are possible through the REST interface.

-Because the REST API is based on open standards, you can use any web development language to access the API.
+Because the REST API is based on open standards, you can use any programming language to access the API.

 Table of contents
 =================